-Education and Training
+Education and training

-Our academic programs focus on statistics - both theory and applied data analysis, and emphasize skills in computing, collaboration and communication.
-Our specialized courses include Methods for Statistical Learning (STAT 406) and Exploratory Data Analysis (STAT 545), which trains in data wrangling, exploration and analysis with R.
+Our academic programs focus on statistics, both theory and applied data analysis, and emphasize skills in computing, collaboration, and communication.
+Our specialized courses include Introduction to Data Science (DSCI 100), Methods for Statistical Learning (STAT 406), and Exploratory Data Analysis (STAT 545), which trains in data wrangling and exploration and analysis with R.

-For those wanting an intensive 10 month program of study, we offer a Master of Data Science, in partnership with the Department of Computer Science.
+For those wanting an intensive 10-month program of study, we offer a Master of Data Science, in partnership with the Department of Computer Science.

 All faculty members in the Statistics Department are involved in some component of what we call Data Science, since all faculty members are developing new statistical techniques to make sense of data.
 Professor Jenny Bryan is particularly noteworthy for her involvement in Bioinformatics and software engineering.
 Professor Alex Bouchard-Côté, with a PhD in Computer Science, is adept with computer intensive methods for analysis of complex data.
-Please browse our research areas to find out more.
+Browse our research areas to find out more.

-Help with your Data Science Needs
+Help with your data science needs

 Are you a UBC researcher with a challenging data set?
 A company or research unit that doesn't have in-house expertise?
 Find out how we can help you with your data.